 Last week Ofgem issued a statutory consultation on its final proposals for energy retail market reform.
 Formally a decision on whether to implement reforms will be taken in May, following consultation.
-But given the joint press release from the ‘independent’ regulator Ofgem and Ministers last month, where Ed Davey said “we have taken additional powers through the Energy Bill to ensure this [the reforms] will happen even if Ofgem’s reforms are delayed or frustrated”, there seems little doubt about the outcome.
+But given the joint press release from the ‘independent’ regulator Ofgem and Ministers last month, where Ed Davey said “we have taken additional powers through the Energy Bill to ensure this will happen even if Ofgem’s reforms are delayed or frustrated”, there seems little doubt about the outcome.

 The Government/Ofgem reforms will essentially restrict energy companies to offering no more than four tariffs per fuel type (electricity and gas).
 For example, a company could have one fixed price tariff, one variable rate, one ‘green’ tariff, and one other (perhaps with a discount for loyalty, for online purchase or for paperless bills).

 That sounds sensible doesn’t it – putting an end to the confusing range of offers customers currently have to pick through?

 Unfortunately, the proposal is so restrictive of tariffs that it makes much the same mistake as David Cameron’s promise in Prime Minister’s questions last October.
 Cameron said “we will be legislating so that energy companies have to give the lowest tariff to their customers.”
 If the incumbent energy companies are forced to put all customers on the cheapest tariff, naturally the cheapest tariffs will quickly disappear.
 It will be more profitable for the large energy companies not to compete.

 I can put the arguments no better than Professor Stephen Littlechild, the first GB electricity regulator: